Board of Governors: Members

 Roda Hussein is currently a 2nd Year student as Cardiff Met studying International Business Management and also working part time in retail to facilitate her studies.
 Originally from Somalia, Roda and her family arrived in Cardiff in 2002 when she was 12 years old, and unable to speak any English.
 Roda went to school in Willows, and then accessed further education by attending CAVC, starting as an ESOL student, and then successfully completing a Business course which enabled her to gain a place at university.
 Whilst at CAVC Roda became a Student Governor and has returned to work with the Governing Body to give something back for the support, encouragement and guidance the College has given her and her family.
 As well as this, Roda has strong ties and, is very much part of, the local Somali Community.

-Louise Thomas - Clerk to the Corporation: Prior to joining Cardiff and Vale College in May 2012 as Clerk to the Corporation, Louise worked as a senior HR and Business Development Manager at several corporate organisations including Marks & Spencer, Allen & Overy and Ernst & Young, all whilst based in London.
+Louise Thomas - Head of Group Corporate Governance & Clerk to the Corporation: Prior to joining Cardiff and Vale College in May 2012 as Clerk to the Corporation, Louise worked as a senior HR and Business Development Manager at several corporate organisations including Marks & Spencer, Allen & Overy and Ernst & Young, all whilst based in London.
 On returning to her home town of Penarth, Louise was employed as the Business Development Manager at the Park House Club, a role where she greatly increased her network of local contacts.
-Louise has also worked as a local volunteer for Breast Cancer Care and has been a Board member of Bombastic Dance.
-However, Louise’s most recent non-executive appointment is as a Trustee/Director of the Penarth Pier Pavilion (PACL), where she perfectly combines her passion for the Arts, education and her home town.
+Louise has also worked as a local volunteer for Breast Cancer Care and has been a Board member of Bombastic Dance and Penarth Pier Pavillion.